-The yarn held together well and the large needles kept the stitches easy to see as I worked yet the soft fuzz helped to hide the stitches when it was all done!
+The yarn held together well.
+The large needles kept the stitches open and easy to see as I worked yet the soft fuzz helped to hide the stitches when it was all done!

 The ribbing pattern was easy to keep track of as I worked.